bouraqadi/PharoMisc/README.md

 ## E
 - [EasyUI](/EasyUI): Small library to quickly make GUI that responds to user interactions.
 - [Equals](/Equals): Defines an equality method `=` that is general to apply to different applications.

+## N
+- [NetworkExtras](/NetworkExtras): Provides classes that wrap the basic sockets to ease networking